lux-lez/georag/README.md

 ```

 ## What still needs to be improved

-- TODO: installation, run and test instructions for Windows and macOS
+- Instructions for Windows and macOS: installation, run and test

-- Recursive website scraping for better information on website

-- Still slow.

-- Redundant files, inefficient memory usage
+- Rather slow, currently hardly any async or parallelization

+- Redundancy in file system: currently optimized for rerunning smaller parts of the application, tradeoff is that overall memory is inefficiently used